- Advance Care Planning

 MOLST - Medical Orders for Life Sustaining Treatment

 MOLST is a medical order form (similar to a prescription) that relays instructions between health professionals about a patient's care.
 MOLST is based on an individual's right to accept or refuse medical treatment, including treatments that might extend life.
 The MOLST process and form is to document, communicate and honor the life-sustaining treatment preferences of patients with advanced illness in all Massachusetts health care settings.
+MOLST is intended to be introduced to you by your clinician when you are seriously ill and takes effect immediately.
+A MOLST is completed by you (or a Health Care Agent) and your clinician.

 Advance Directives in Emergency Situations: The Massachusetts Comfort Care/DNR Verification Protocol